 The internet is filled with laundry hacks and tips all promising to save you from the drudgery and mistakes that make laundry day something to dread.
 Unfortunately, many of the hacks don't work because they're not based on the science of caring for fabrics.
-What works well in your laundry room depends on what happened months or years ago when the fibers and fabrics were being made.
+What works well in your laundry room depends on what happened months or years ago when the fibers and fabrics were manufactured.

 To help you sift through a plethora of laundry hacks, we rounded up seven tips that actually work.
 They'll save you money, help your clothes look better and last longer, and maybe even prevent a laundry mishap.

 01 of 07

 You probably have a bottle of distilled white vinegar in your kitchen that you use for cooking or cleaning.
 Grab it or buy another one to keep in the laundry room.

-Distilled white vinegar is nearly essential for laundry that looks clean and brand new each time it comes out of the washer.
+Distilled white vinegar is nearly essential for laundry that looks clean and bright each time it comes out of the washer.
 A few benefits include:

-- Banish dinginess.
+- Banishes dinginess.
 Add one cup of vinegar to the final rinse to remove detergent residue that leaves fabrics looking dull and feeling scratchy.

-- Remove odors.
+- Removes odors.
 One cup of vinegar in the rinse cycle will help make mildew and body odors disappear from clothing.

-- Erase marks and flaws.
-Kids growing like weeds?
+- Erases marks and flaws.
+Are the kids growing like weeds?
 Use vinegar to help remove marks from hemlines that you've changed again and again.

-- Freshen a smelly washer.
+- Freshens a smelly washer.
 Hot water and a couple of cups of vinegar will get rid of the bacteria and mold that makes a front load washer stink.
 (This is best for light odors—for truly overpowering smells, you may need a stronger cleaner.)

 02 of 07